Mary J. Blige, 48, Drops Jaws In An Animal-Print Swimsuit In Sizzling New Photo

 “GOOD GAWD!!!!” one person wrote, while another told the star that she was the “Baddest queen.”

-“Damn @therealmaryjblige nobody is perfect but it seems like u get closer as time goes by,” a third wrote with the hashtags #thriving and #queen.
+“Damn @therealmaryjblige nobody is perfect but it seems like u get closer as time goes by,” a third wrote with the hashtags “#thriving” and “#queen.”

 Many others took over the comments section of the upload — which has received more than 448,000 likes – by leaving several fire emoji and face emoji with hearts for eyes on the upload.

-The sizzling photo comes shortly after Blige recently signed a first-look deal with Lionsgate to develop and produce television series and not long after she sported a leopard-print bikini to celebrate her 48th birthday back in January.
+The sizzling photo comes shortly after Blige recently signed a first-look deal with Lionsgate to develop and produce television shows.
+She sported a leopard-print bikini to celebrate her 48th birthday back in January.

 As for how she keeps her body in such amazing shape, Mary J. admitted that she makes sure she takes care of her body and doesn’t shy away from cardio workouts.